dfinity/portal/docs/tokenomics/nns/nns-staking-voting-rewards.md

 ### Maturity

-Maturity represents the voting rewards accumulated in a neuron.
+Maturity of a neuron increases as it collects voting rewards.
 Each day the network rewards participants by allocating to every voting neuron a portion of the total reward, based both on its voting power at the time proposals were made, and the number of proposals it voted on.

-Please note that different tax authorities may take different views on the taxation status of the voting rewards.
-Neuron owners who receive voting rewards and convert them to ICP should consult appropriate professionals.
+For those who wish to compound gained maturity in their neuron, the most natural activity is to "stake maturity" on a regular basis.

-For those who wish to compound the voting power in their neuron, the most natural activity is to "stake maturity" on a regular basis.
-If you wish to liquidate rewards you earn from the neuron and convert them to ICP, you can "spawn" maturity into a reward neuron.
+If you wish to liquidate maturity gained, you can use it to produce liquid ICP.

 ## Why staking matters